 Favourite newcomer: Bianchi’s.
 They can do NO WRONG.
 Had such a special meal there with some of my favourite people.
 The octopus in particular was an absolute DREAM.

-Chris, PX & Tarts
+Chris, PX & Tartspx

 Best restaurant (rather than a specific dish): Predictably Wilson’s again.
 Had many good meals at Root (again; again).